-&lt;sup>4A concern could be that these grid Screeners are capturing cognitive ability rather than engagement with a survey.
+&lt;sup>5A concern could be that these grid Screeners are capturing cognitive ability rather than engagement with a survey.
 Indeed, both Berinsky, Margolis, and Sances (2014) and Alvarez et al. (2019) find Screeners sometimes correlate with education.
-However, we show in the Online Appendix that none of our attentiveness scales are strongly predicted by demographics such as education or age.
+However, we show in Online Appendix E that none of our attentiveness scales are strongly predicted by demographics such as education or age.
+While political knowledge is a robust and strong predictor, it explains a relatively small portion of the variance in attentiveness.
 Moreover, exploratory factor analysis indicates that a single latent factor (attentiveness) characterizes the bulk of the variation in the individual Screeners.